Geometria-Engine/docs-v2/physics/introducing-triggers.md

 ## But what caused this situation to happen?

-Well, let's go back to the 1st panel and make all collisions visible:
+Well, let's go back to the 1st panel and make all collision objects & triggers visible:

 ![Triggers Explanation 1](./resources/trigger-explanation-1.png)